tonykieling/decision-maker/README.md

 ## Improvements
 - Add options and emails, create poll task, dynamically
 - Allow the admin set time to poll expiration
+- Send email to the admin when a voter votes